24f2002843/sum-of-sales-08/README.md

 ## Features
 - Fetches sales data from a CSV file.
-- Sums the sales and displays it on the page.
+- Sums the sales and displays it on the page, multiplied by 2.
 - Uses Bootstrap 5 for responsive design.

 ## Accessibility